rails/rails/guides/source/association_basics.md

 end
 ```

+In this example, the `find_by_book_prefix` method is added to the `books` association of the `Author` model, allowing you to find books based on a specific prefix.

-If you have an extension that should be shared by many associations, you can use a named extension module.
+If you have an extension that should be shared by multiple associations, you can use a named extension module.
 For example:

 ```ruby
 module FindRecentExtension